-AREA ТАЅК SCORE IV&V OBSERVATIONS GPM - 1 Verify and assess project management and organization, verify that lines of reporting and responsibility provide adequate technical and managerial oversight of the project.
+AREA TASK SCORE IV&V OBSERVATIONS GPM - 1 Verify and assess project management and organization, verify that lines of reporting and responsibility provide adequate technical and managerial oversight of the project.
 5 The Project Director, Project Management Office, Track Managers and Team Leads regularly conduct joint and separate team meetings and demonstrate hierarchical support and accountability on activities, schedule and delivery.
 GPM - 2 Evaluate the project's system's change request and defect tracking processes.
 5 All teams are observed to adhere to the prescribed change control processes for requirements, designs, and tools to be used to implement the solution.
 Change control decisions are made according to the prescribed process.
 GPM - 3 Verify the creation and approval of high-level plans.
-5 PMO conducts regular planning sessions with Track Managers and Accenture to create and maintain the project plan and its schedule and to commit resources to activities and deadlines.
+5 PMO conducts regular planning sessions with Track Managers and Accenture to create and maintain the project plan, schedule activities and deadlines, commit resources, and gain necessary approvals of high-level plans.
 GPM - 4 Verify that a Project Management Plan and procedures are developed, communicated, followed, monitored and completed.
 4 The DDI PMP is approved and updated as needed following the prescribed process.
 The Project uses a discrete plan for each Wave.
 The Project is observed to manage critical path by means of select milestones aligned to ESC Go/No Go Decisions encompassing select Deliverables.
-Where tasks entail the production of multiple work units, the Project uses discrete hillclimber tracking spreadsheets to avoid needlessly elongating the project schedule with subtasks and to enable team members to report progress daily.
-The PMP should be updated to provide an explicit description of the method used to manage the project's critical path beyond the use of Microsoft Project functionality.
+Where tasks entail the production of multiple work units, the Project uses discrete hillclimber tracking spreadsheets to avoid needlessly elongating the project schedule with subtasks and to enable team members to report progress daily by directly updating the hillclimbers.
+The PMP should be updated to provide an explicit description of method used to manage the project's critical path beyond the use of Microsoft Project functionality.
 GPM - 5 Verify project status is accurately traced against milestones and completion dates via project reports and metrics.
 5 Deadlines and work progress are monitored, and status is updated regularly by use of status reports, the project schedule, critical path stage gates/milestones, and detailed day-to-day inventories of select work units using hillclimber charts.